 Frequently Asked Questions

-The agency that handles Montana liquor licensing and/or bartender licensing rules and regulations is the Montana Alcoholic Beverage Control Division.
+The agency that handles Montana liquor licensing through MT dept revenue Liquor Division or Montana bartender licensing rules and regulations is the Montana Alcoholic Beverage Control Division.

 The Montana Alcoholic Beverage Control Division

 In Montana, you must follow the rules and regulations of the Montana Code Annotated 2019 TITLE 16.
 ALCOHOL AND TOBACCO and any related penal and vehicle code.

 Any form of a government-issued ID can be accepted.
 Including but not limited to:

 - Current state or Canadian driver license or identification card